aslamfaleel/aslamfaleel/README.md

 ## Hi there 👋

+I am Aslam from Canada.
+I am an Accountant, aspiring to become a Data Engineer.
+I am currently in the pursuit of learning Python and SQL.
+I also enjoy creating dashboards in PowerBI and creating business focused dashboards in general.

 <!--
 **aslamfaleel/aslamfaleel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.